 The Disability Royal Commission was established in April 2019 in response to community concern about widespread reports of violence against, and the neglect, abuse and exploitation of, people with disability.
 These incidents might have happened recently or a long time ago.
 The Disability Royal Commission is investigating a wide range of issues, inclusion the promotion of a more inclusive society that supports people with disability to be independent and live free from violence, abuse, neglect and exploitation.

-Volunteering Australia has provided a submission in response to the Inclusion Issues Paper, highlighting that:
+Volunteering Australia has provided a submission in response to the Promoting Inclusion Issues Paper, highlighting that:

 - Volunteering offers opportunities for social, economic, and cultural inclusion.
 An inclusive society gives everyone the right to these opportunities.